rotki/rotki/docs/api.rst

    :resjson bool result: boolean for success
    :statuscode 200: Succesfull deletion
    :statuscode 400: Provided JSON is in some way malformed.
-   :statuscode 409: Asset not found or no manual price exists.
+   :statuscode 409: Asset not found or no manual price exists or nft module not activated.
    :statuscode 500: Internal rotki error
    :statuscode 502: An external service used in the query such as cryptocompare/coingecko could not be reached or returned unexpected response.